pasqal-io/qadence-protocols/docs/error_mitigation/index.md

 Errors here are modelled to be executed at the end of each gate execution.
 The errors might be local or global.
 Global errors cannot be factorized as tensor products of independent channels.
 Implementation of digital errors is now supported on [PyQ](https://github.com/pasqal-io/qadence)

 ### Analog errors
 Errors are incorporated as a part of the open system dynamics coupled with the effects of environment showing up as Krauss operators.
-The Dynamics of an open quantum system happens through the Linbladian equation defined for markovian systems (memoryless systems).
+The dynamics of an open quantum system happens through the Linbladian equation defined for markovian systems (memoryless systems).
 Its given by

 $$
     \frac{d\rho}{dt} = L[\rho] = -i[H,\rho] + \sum \gamma_i \bigg(L_i\rho L_i^{\dagger} - \frac{1}{2} \{L_i^{\dagger}L_i,\rho\}\bigg)
 $$

-We use qutip mesolve for the computation as a pulser backend invoked for nalaog circuits written on Qadence.
+We use qutip `mesolve` for the computation as a Pulser backend invoked for analog circuits written in Qadence.
 Qadence Protocols offers a number of noise mitigation techniques to achieve better accuracy of simulation outputs.
-Currently supported methods mitigate measurement readout errors.
-FOr analog blocks we support mitigating depolarizing and dephasing noise via Zero Noise Extrapolation .
+Currently supported methods mitigate primarily measurement readout errors.
+For analog blocks we support mitigating depolarizing and dephasing noise via Zero Noise Extrapolation .